-As of December 31, 2024, total debt outstanding to Webster Bank was \$18.1 million consisting of a \$12.9 million revolving credit loan and a term loan in the amount of \$5.2 million.
-Other debt obligations include \$1 million finance lease obligations, and \$970,000 solar credit facility.
+As of March 31, 2025, total debt outstanding to Webster Bank was \$17.8 million consisting of \$11.2 million revolving credit loan and a term loan in the amount of \$6.6 million.
+Other debt obligations include \$953,000 finance lease obligations, and \$970,000 solar credit facility.
 All advances under the Webster Bank facility bear interest at a rate that is more than 3.5% annually, or the Prime Rate less 65 basis points (was 7.66% in 2024).
-At December 31, 2024, the company was in compliance with the terms of its current credit facility which matures December 30, 2025.
+At March 31, 2025, the company was in compliance with the terms of its current credit facility which matures December 30, 2025.

-As of December 31, 2024, a loan payable related to financed assets totaled \$14,000, and related party notes payable (to Michael Taglich, President of Taglich Brothers, Inc. and Director of AIRI, and Robert Taglich, Managing Director of Taglich Brothers, Inc. and a Director of AIRI) totaled \$6.2 million.
+As of March 31, 2025, there was a loan outstanding related to financed assets of \$12,000, and related party convertible and subordinated notes payable (to Michael Taglich, President of Taglich Brothers, Inc. and Director of AIRI, and Robert Taglich, Managing Director of Taglich Brothers, Inc. and a Director of AIRI) totaled nearly \$4.9 million.

 The related party notes payable remain subordinate to the Webster facility and are due on July 1, 2026.
-Approximately \$2.7 million of the related party notes can be converted at the option of the holder into common stock of the company at \$15.00 per share, while the remaining \$2.1 million can be converted at the option of the holder into common stock of the company at \$9.30 per share.
+Approximately \$2.5 million of the related party notes can be converted at the option of the holder into common stock of the company at \$15.00 per share, while the remaining \$1.8 million can be converted at the option of the holder into common stock of the company at \$9.30 per share.

-Under the eighth amendment to the current credit facility, AIRI is allowed to make principal payments of up to \$4.8 million.
+Under the eighth amendment to the current credit facility, AIRI is allowed to make principal payments of up to \$4.8 million from any capital raise based on the company's 4Q24 registration statement.
 In 1Q25, the company paid nearly \$1.3 million of principal payments, of which nearly \$1.1 million was paid to Michael Taglich of Taglich Brothers, Inc.